Long-term River Monitoring

 Alton Natural Gas Storage has an ongoing monitoring program that is the most extensive study ever conducted of the Shubenacadie River estuary.

-The monitoring, which began in 2008, has resulted in nearly 10 years of scientific study on the water and in the lab by researchers from Dalhousie University's Faculty of Agriculture.
+The monitoring, which began in 2008, has resulted in 10 years of scientific study on the water and in the lab by researchers from Dalhousie University's Faculty of Agriculture.

 Detailed information has been gathered on the species (types of fish) present in the Shubenacadie River estuary at the Alton Gas site and their numbers with respect to salinity as the tide comes in and goes out.
 The program also gathers data on physical conditions including salinity, water temperature and oxygen concentration.
 Importantly, researchers have identified the link between Striped bass spawning in the spring and water temperature.